dhis2/dhis2-releases/releases/2.33/README.md

 ## Configuration (dhis.conf)

 - A new property `server.https` is introduced.
-This setting is highly recommended to enable when deploying on HTTPS (set `server.https = on`) as it provides additional security.
+This setting is highly recommended to enable when deploying on HTTPS as it provides additional security (set `server.https = on` to enable).
 See install docs for details.
 - The property `connection.schema` no longer has any effect and can be removed from your configuration file.

 ## Data model